rmorshea/pybooster/docs/src/concepts.md

 from typing import Iterator
 from typing import NewType

-from ninject import provider
-from ninject import required
+from pybooster import provider from pybooster import required

 Database = NewType("DatabasePath", str)